fjvallarino/monomer/tasks.md

     - SDL does not send resize until operation has finished, making content look ugly because it's not updated
     - Check SDL_SetEventFilter trick instead of normal polling (https://wiki.libsdl.org/SDL_SetEventFilter)
   - Check if using [lifted-async](https://github.com/maoe/lifted-async) is worth it
-  - Look for alternatives to NanoVG
-    - Check ImDrawList.
-Support for OpenGL/Metal/Vulkan out of the box
-    - Check SDL_Surface + Cairo backend.
-It most likely won't happen
-  - Add new request types (drag started, drag stopped, drag cancelled)
-  - Add new events (drag hover)
-  - SDL supports Drag and Drop integration with OS
   - Use weight to control allocations (check if applicable)
-  - Create self rendered version of dropdown and list
   - Does it make sense to handle offset
     - It would avoid resizing on scroll
     - We need transform stack on Renderer (also rotate?)